Advanced Engineering Informatics

 Advanced Engineering Informatics is a peer-reviewed scientific journal published by Elsevier covering research on all aspects of advanced computing methods for engineering.
-The editors-in-chief are Chun-Hsien Chen (Nanyang Technological University) and Timo Hartmann (Technische Universität Berlin).
+The editors-in-chief are Edward Huang (Auburn University) and Nan Li (Tsinghua University).
 The journal was established in 1986 as the Artificial Intelligence in Engineering, with Kenneth J. MacCallum (Marine Technology Centre, Glasgow, UK) and Ram D. Sriram (MIT) as founding editors-in-chief.
 In 2002, the aims and scope of the journal were expanded, and the journal obtained its current name.

 Abstracting and indexing

 The journal is abstracted and indexed in: